Baseball in the Netherlands: 1940–1970

-1970 – present
+1970–present

 In 1970, a Dutch-born pitcher named Bert Blyleven made the Minnesota Twins roster.
 He had a very successful Major League career which lasted until 1992, and was elected to the Baseball Hall of Fame in 2010.
 He was, however, raised in California and never played in the Dutch league.
-The first Dutch Major League Baseball player who actually grew up and learned the game in the Netherlands was Win Remmerswaal, who pitched briefly for the Boston Red Sox in 1979 and 1980.
+The first Dutch Major League Baseball player who grew up and learned the game in the Netherlands was Win Remmerswaal, who pitched for the Boston Red Sox in 1979 and 1980.

 Dutch baseball was dominated by Sparta from Rotterdam in the early 70s.
-The "magnificent three" from the Dutch Antilles were unstoppable: Hudson John, Simon Arrindell and Hamilton Richardson, who all had a big influence on Sparta, but by 1974, the era was over.
+The "magnificent three" from the Dutch Antilles were unstoppable: Hudson John, Simon Arrindell, and Hamilton Richardson, who all had a big influence on Sparta, but by 1974, the era was over.

-At the end of the 1972 season, the football club Ajax decided to cut loose the baseball branch, ending the ball club.
+At the end of the 1972 season, the football club Ajax decided to disband its baseball team.